franklinchou/learnings/linux/README.md

 ## List applications using a port

-List the applications using port 80
+List the applications using port 80 (may need to use sudo)

 `lsof -i :80`